Caminov/coding-test/README.md

 ### Prerequisites

-In order to set everything up, you'll need to create an `.env.local` file at the root of the project.
+In order to set everything up, you'll need to create an `.env.local` file at the project's root.
 This file will contain the following variables:

 ```bash
 NEXT_PUBLIC_SUPABASE_URL=